EternityForest/AnyoneCanDoIt/MathELI5.md

 Clearly, if division by zero had a defined result, it can't be a regular number, and still work in the way we might expect division to work.

+It kind of reminds me of when physicists say that information cannot be destroyed.
+To divide by zero would remove the information about what the original number was, but preserving that information is part of what we accept as "division".

 ## Exponentiation